ThePotatoKing55/SwiftGLFW/README.md

 # SwiftGLFW

-A Swift library that makes GLFW a bit more manageable.
-It's a bit of a deviation from the original C library, as not only does it clear away non-Swifty things like pointers and properly wrap callback closures, but it also has a much more object-oriented architecture.
+A Swift library that adds a more Swifty interface to [GLFW](https://github.com/glfw/glfw).
+So far, I've only tested it on macOS, but it should compile and run on Windows and Linux.

+If you just want the pure C library, I also made [CGLFW3](https://github.com/thepotatoking55/CGLFW3), which wraps GLFW as a Swift package.

 ## Installation